Mission To The Moon

 CAPSTONE will be launched from Rocket Lab Launch Complex 1, located on New Zealand's Mahia Peninsula.

-CAPSTONE will be the first satellite to operate in a near rectilinear halo orbit around the Moon.
-This unique orbit is the planned orbit for NASA’s Gateway – a planned small space station that will orbit around the Moon to provide astronauts with access to the lunar surface.
+CAPSTONE will be the first satellite to operate in a Near Rectilinear Halo Orbit around the Moon.
 CAPSTONE aims to reduce risk and validate operational concepts for future missions using the same lunar orbit.

-In this orbit, CAPSTONE will rotate together with the Moon as it orbits Earth and will pass as close as 1600km and as far as 70000 km from the lunar surface.
+In this orbit, CAPSTONE will orbit together with the Moon as it orbits Earth and will pass as close as 1600km and as far as 70000km from the lunar surface.
 About the size of a microwave oven, this 25kg satellite has an onboard communications system capable of determining how far CAPSTONE is from NASA’s Lunar Reconnaissance Orbiter and how fast the distance between the two spacecraft is changing.
-The inter-spacecraft information will be used to demonstrate software for autonomous navigation, allowing future missions to determine their location without having to rely exclusively on tracking from Earth.
+This inter-spacecraft information will be used to demonstrate the software for autonomous navigation, CAPS, that, when fully demonstrated, will enable future missions to determine their location without having to rely exclusively on tracking from Earth.

 The mission is supported by the hundreds of women and men of Rocket Lab at our Long Beach Headquarters, our launch sites and our production facilities.

-Right now, and in the months to come before lift-off, our team members are building the Electron rocket for this mission, developing the Photon Lunar spacecraft, designing mission trajectories, readying the launch pad and preparing systems for the mission.
+Right now, and in the months to come before lift-off, our team members are building the Electron rocket for this mission, developing the Lunar Photon Lunar upper stage, designing phasing orbit mission trajectories, readying the launch pad and spacecraft integration facilities, and preparing systems for the mission.

 We’re proud to be working alongside NASA and industry partners Advanced Space and Tyvak Nano-Satellite Systems to deliver this historic mission and play our part in humanity’s return to the Moon.